We haven’t received your payment for overdue taxes. We intend to seize your property or rights to property. You must contact us immediately.

 What kinds of property can the IRS levy?

 Property can include wages and other income, bank accounts, business assets, personal assets (including your car and home), Alaska Permanent Fund Dividends and state tax refunds, and Social Security benefits.

 Can I appeal the balance due?

 You may request a Collection Due Process hearing.
-See the letter for directions.
+See the notice or letter for directions.
 See Collection Due Process FAQ page for more information.